 SMU Dedman School of Law: Test Drive

-Our 2010-2019 graduates began this program after sitting for the July or February bar exam.
-Graduates have secured Test Drive employment in law firms, corporations and government, and not only in Texas, but also in California, New York, Kansas and Missouri.
+Our 2010-2020 graduates began this program after sitting for the July or February bar exam.
+Our Class of 2020 began Test Drive after sitting for the September or October bar exam.
+Graduates have secured Test Drive employment in law firms, corporations and non-profit organizations, not only in Texas but all over the country.
 Read an article about the success of Test Drive.